TemitopeOladokun/Days-of-Deep-Learning/README.md

 * I discovered Concatenated ReLU was used here.
 Concatenated RELU is used to reduce redundancy that ReLU might have caused.
 It is denoted as C-ReLU     https://arxiv.org/pdf/1603.05201.pdf
 * What is C-ReLU? https://arxiv.org/abs/1603.05201
 * Increasing the depth of the convolution layer, it enables you to get more features
+* Features becomes more subtle when the layers are increased
+* There are different CNN solution that can be used for Trasnfer Learning: ImageNet, RestNet, VGG 16